-3 Excellent Infusions that Promote Digestion
+3 Excellent Infusions that May Help Promote Digestion

 - Help reduce the feeling of “heaviness” in the stomach.

-- Help prevent nausea and vomiting.
+- Help reduce your risk of nausea and vomiting.

 Chamomile is another herb widely known for its medicinal properties.
-In addition to producing a sedative effect, chamomile tea after lunch or dinner may help you feel lighter.
+In addition to helping produce a sedative effect, chamomile tea after lunch or dinner may help you feel lighter.

 Boldo and its attributes